 This is an example of informing since people using services are not involved in identifying gaps in service design.
 They are not even asked for feedback on how services are currently performing.
 Rather, commissioning is an activity taking place within the confines of the CCG and people are merely informed of their options.

-A Clinical Commissioning Group compiled a list of services on offer and assessed need in the local population using local area statistics.
+A health commissioner compiled a list of services on offer and assessed need in the local population using local area statistics.
 Commissioners noticed a rise in demand for mental health recovery services but a lack of services to meet this.
-The CCG commissioned a number of extra recovery services from a trusted provider to fill this gap and notified a group of people who use services.
+The ICS commissioned a number of extra recovery services from a trusted provider to fill this gap and notified a group of people who use services.

 This is an example of co-production because the organisation blurs the boundaries between people receiving a service and people providing a service.
 Critically, the networks are not simply made up of vulnerable adults, but instead incorporate a wide range of people from the local community.
 Assets are identified from within the membership base and beyond and then mobilised to maximise the networks' scope and impact.